Zuks86/WeatherAppTest/README.md

 ## Introduction

-The WeatherAppTest project is a projet that
+The WeatherAppTest project is a project that